What does a sociologist do?

 What can you do with a master’s in sociology?

 The context in which graduates use these capabilities can differ.
-For example, a human resources professional at a for-profit business and a nonprofit leader will have very different tasks and objectives.
+For example, a human resources professional at a for-profit business and a nonprofit leader will have varying tasks and objectives.
 Since this degree lends itself to so many fields and opportunities, choosing the path you want to follow is important for targeted learning and positive outcomes.

 Potential employment growth areas related to sociology include: